Cuban War of Independence: War

-The insurrection began on February 24, 1895, with uprisings all across the island.
-In Oriente, the most important ones took place in Santiago, Guantánamo, Jiguaní, El Cobre, El Caney and Alto Songo.
-The uprisings in the central part of the island, such as Ibarra, Jagüey Grande, and Aguada, suffered from poor coordination and failed; the leaders were captured, deported or executed.
-In the province of Havana, the insurrection was discovered before it began, and its leaders were detained.
-The insurgents further west in Pinar del Río were ordered by rebel leaders to wait.
+During the war, around 40 percent of military officers were men of color.
+Black people were significant players in the war and had the ability to consolidate power in a way they were never able to before.
+Antonio Maceo was an example of a mulatto who gained a huge following throughout Cuba because of his military prowess.
+Antiracism was an important theme throughout the war, which starkly contrasted the views many Americans had about Black people in the United States.
+Marti had compiled an essay titled Mi Raza, which stated that the idea of race was a social construct, which impacted his beliefs throughout the war.

-On April 1 and 11, 1895, the main rebel leaders landed on two expeditions in Oriente: Major General Antonio Maceo along with 22 members near Baracoa, and José Martí, Máximo Gómez and 4 other members in Playitas.
+On April 1 and 11, 1895, the main rebel leaders landed on two expeditions in Oriente: Major General Antonio Maceo along with 22 members near Baracoa, and José Martí, Máximo Gómez and four other members in Playitas.
 Spanish forces in Cuba numbered about 80,000, of which 20,000 were regular troops and 60,000 were Spanish and Cuban volunteer militia.
 The latter were a locally enlisted force that took care of most of the "guard and police" duties on the island.
 Wealthy landowners would "volunteer" some of their slaves to serve in this force, which was under local control as militia and not under official military command.
 By December, Spain had sent 98,412 regular troops to the island, and the colonial government increased the Volunteer Corps to 63,000 men.
 By the end of 1897, there were 240,000 regulars and 60,000 irregulars on the island.
 The revolutionaries were far outnumbered.

-The rebels were often called Mambises.
+The rebels were often called mambises.
 The origin of this term is disputed.
 Some suggest it may have originated in the name of officer Juan Ethninius Mamby who led rebels in the Dominican fight for independence in 1844.
 Others, such as Cuban anthropologist Fernando Ortiz, posit it has Bantu origins, particularly from Kikongo from the word 'mbi', which carried negative connotations including 'outlaw'.
-In any case, the word appears to have first been used as an insult or slur, which the Cubans rebels adopted with pride.
+In any case, the word appears to have first been used as an insult or slur, which the Cuban rebels adopted with pride.